Medical Assistant Program

 The course also covers basic pharmacy math including temperature conversions, household measurements, metric system, apothecary system, medication abbreviations, calculating dosages when giving medications in tablet, capsule form, or liquid form, preparing solutions, diluting stock solutions, determining the rate of intravenous medications, dosages based on body weight and body surface area, and pediatric dosing.

-The normal anatomic structure and physiological function of the skin, urinary system, musculoskeletal system, digestive system and nervous systems; and diagnostic and pathological terminology, clinical procedures and abbreviations, pathological conditions and laboratory tests associated with each system will be covered in this course.
+Students will learn the language of medicine, combining root words, suffixes, and prefixes to create, define, spell, and correctly enunciate medical terminology.
+This course will focus on the normal anatomic structure and physiological function of the male and female reproductive systems, skin, radiology and nuclear medicine, the nervous system, sense organs, and a comprehensive review of all systems; diagnostic and pathological terminology, clinical procedures and abbreviations, pathological conditions and laboratory tests associated with each system will be covered in this course.

-Included in the course are components on, preparing the patient for examination, the medical assistant role in performance of a physical examination and procedures, care of pediatric patients, care of obstetrics and gynecology patients and the examination of the male reproductive system and genitalia.
+Included in the course are components of care of obstetrics and gynecology patients, the examination of the male reproductive system and genitalia, specialty lab testing, developmental changes of and care of pediatric patients, and diagnostic imaging.

 Students will begin work on procedural coding for outpatient and/or office visits and treatment utilizing CPT codes.
 This course will concentrate on hands-on activities designed to develop accurate coding skills and assignment of proper codes.
 At the completion of this course students will have gained experience in assigning CPT-4 procedural codes and allowance fees based on insurance coverage.
 Students will also understand the purpose of diagnostic related groups (DRGs) and understand their impact on and relationship to insurance payment.

 This course will familiarize students with the responsibilities of medical assistants and their role in providing patient care.
-Students will learn and gain practice in telephone procedures, scheduling appointments, preparing patient information and materials, assigning fees, credit and doing collection activities, banking, writing correspondence, processing mail, and telecommunications banking.
-Health insurance systems, plans and programs will be included.
-Students will also learn to provide care for patients with special needs, such as physical disabilities, sight, hearing and impairment, mobility and cognitive impairment.
+Students will learn and gain practice assigning fees, credit and doing collection activities, banking, writing correspondence, processing mail, and telecommunications banking.
+Health insurance systems plans, and programs will be included.
+Students will also learn to provide care for patients with special needs, such as physical disabilities, sight, hearing and impairment, mobility, and cognitive impairment.

-The normal anatomic structure and physiological function of the sensory organs, blood, lymphatic and immune, and endocrine systems; and diagnostic and pathological terminology, clinical procedures and abbreviations, pathological conditions and laboratory tests associated with each system will be covered in this course.
+Students will learn the language of medicine, combining root words, suffixes, and prefixes to create, define, spell, and correctly enunciate medical terminology.
+This course will focus on the normal anatomic structure and physiological function of the musculoskeletal, respiratory, cardiovascular, blood, lymphatic, and immune systems, and a comprehensive review of all systems; diagnostic and pathological terminology, clinical procedures and abbreviations, pathological conditions and laboratory tests associated with each system will be covered in this course.

-The normal anatomic structure and physiological function of the female and male reproductive systems, oncology, radiology and nuclear medicine, and psychiatry; and diagnostic and pathological terminology, clinical procedures and abbreviations, pathological conditions and laboratory tests associated with each system and topic will be covered in this course.
+Students will learn the language of medicine, combining root words, suffixes, and prefixes to create, define, spell, and correctly enunciate medical terminology.
+This course will focus on the normal anatomic structure and physiological function of the urinary and endocrine systems, the skin, psychiatry, cancer oncology, and a comprehensive review of all systems; diagnostic and pathological terminology, clinical procedures and abbreviations, pathological conditions and laboratory tests associated with each system will be covered in this course.

 This laboratory course includes theory and hands-on learning and application of principles utilizing simulative technology.
-The course will help students to acquire requisite knowledge as well as critical thinking and psycho-motor skills for assisting physicians and other providers with patient care.
+The course will help students to acquire requisite knowledge as well as critical thinking and psychomotor skills necessary for a career as a phlebotomist.

 At completion of the didactic training students will gain experiential training at a medical assistant externship in a physician’s office, hospital-based or independent clinic, or other outpatient care facility.
 The externship is one-half quarter (0.5) or four weeks of 40-hours per week totaling 160 hours.